Sally Binford: Early career in archaeology

 In 1962 she completed her PhD at the University of Chicago in the department of anthropology, publishing on a survey of early prehistory in the Sahara.
 The faculty was all male and Binford felt that she was not taken seriously and experienced gender discrimination as a female student and single mother.

 Sally taught at UCLA alongside Lewis, where students included Michael Schiffer.
 She excavated at Mousterian sites in Israel with F. Clark Howell at Combe Grenal, France with Lewis in 1966 and 1968.
 She studied lithics from Israel with François Bordes.

 Binford co-founded the processual archaeology movement, which aimed to make archaeology more scientific with explicit evidence and quantitative techniques.
 It also employed new technologies in a set of approaches towards archeological study.
 For example, Don S. Rice argues that this approach wanted to explain why historical events happened, rather than simply prove that they happened.
 Binford and her then-husband, Lewis Binford, co-founded the movement, however Binford was often denied credit for her involvement.
 Sally and Lewis co-edited New Perspectives in Archaeology (1968), deriving from a symposium held in 1965 in Denver at the annual American Anthropological Association Conference.
 Its success has been attributed to Sally's editing skills.
 A 1966 article on Mousterian Levallois lithics was an early application of multivariate statistics in archaeology.

 Her challenge of François Bordes in the 1960s over his taxonomic description of ancient French stone tool assemblages from the Mousterian period lead to the Bordes-Binford Debate, which revealed the discrepancies in training and theory that are practiced by European and American archaeologists.
 The results of the debate drastically changed the practice of Paleolithic archaeology as it is practiced by both sides of the debate.
 She left both anthropology and Binford in 1969.

 Later career

 She became an important sexual liberation and feminist pioneer in the 1970s and 1980s.
 She was in a relationship with a woman, Jan, for several years, and published on feminist articles about both anthropology and modern politics.
 Sally co-organised the first Old Lesbian Conference in San Francisco in 1989.

-At age 69, Binford committed suicide.
+At age 69, Binford died by suicide.